waterlandlab/CluBCpG/README.md

 * Installation of Samtools on your PATH

 ### Install
-* Clone or download the master branch to your local machine
 * __(Optional, but HIGHLY recommended)__ Create a new python virtual environment and activate that virualenv
-* Navigate to folder containing setup.py
-* Execute `pip install .` within that folder to install the package.
+* Execute `pip install clubcpg` to install the package.
 Requirements will automatically be installed if not already present.

 ## Help!
 This isnt working.
 Open an [Issue](https://github.com/waterlandlab/CluBCpG/issues/new/choose)